1987 Forsyth County protests: First march

 The march occurred in Cumming on Saturday, January 17, with a group of about 75 demonstrators, mostly from Atlanta.
 The group consisted of about two dozen local white people and several African American activists who traveled there by bus.
 Among those who participated were future author Patrick Phillips and his family, who were locals of the area, and state representative Billy McKinney.
 The march was planned to begin at Bethel View Road near an offramp of Georgia State Route 400 and go for several miles through the county until ending in Cumming.
 The demonstrators arrived late, and in the meantime, a group of about 400 counterdemonstrators, composed of Klansmen and individuals sympathetic to white supremacist ideology, had gathered to oppose the civil rights demonstration.
-Noted white supremacists J. B. Stoner, Daniel Carver, and Dave Holland, who was the grand dragon of a Ku Klux Klan organization, were present and gave speeches that energized the group of counterdemonstrators.
+Noted white supremacists J. B. Stoner, Daniel Carver, and Dave Holland, who was the grand dragon of a KKK organization, were present and gave speeches that energized the group of counterdemonstrators.
 During one speech, Stoner stated that allowing African Americans into Forsyth County would bring "crime and AIDS" to the area.
 Seeking to disrupt the march, these white supremacists gathered at the intersection of two county roads along the march's 2.5 mi route, and some of the people carried Confederate battle flags and nooses.
-Klansmen constituted about 10 percent of the total number of the counterdemonstrators there and were primarily members of one of two Klan organizations: The Southern White Knights and the Invisible Empire Knights of the Ku Klux Klan.
+Klansmen constituted about ten percent of the total number of the counterdemonstrators there and were primarily members of one of two Klan organizations: The Southern White Knights and the Invisible Empire Knights of the Ku Klux Klan.